-Oigawa Railway, which operates in the remote canyons of Shizuoka, plans a drastic fare increase on its Ikawa line starting June 2026.
-The increase, which could exceed 20 times the current price, has generated local backlash.
+Oigawa Railway, a company operating in the remote canyons of Shizuoka, plans a drastic fare increase on its Ikawa Line starting June 2026.
+The hike, which could exceed 20 times the current price, has sparked local backlash.
 The company has already held an informational meeting with council members and tourism operators to explain the measure.

 Railway technology in hard-to-reach environments 🚆